How To Create VNet In Azure

 • Region: Select the Region.

-Click on the Next: IP Addresses > button to navigate to the IP Addresses window.
+Click the Next: IP Addresses > button to navigate the IP Addresses window.

-5. Now, it will validate all the data entered by you and show you the Validation passed.
+5. Now, it will validate all the data you entered and display a message indicating that the validation has passed.
 Finally, click on the Create button to create the Virtual network.

-Well, Let’s discuss here how to create a virtual network in Azure using PowerShell.
-Before discussing the actual functionality, we should know the prerequisites needed here to create a virtual network in Azure using PowerShell.
+Let’s discuss how to create a virtual network in Azure using PowerShell.
+Before discussing the functionality, it is essential to understand the prerequisites for creating a virtual Azure network using PowerShell.

 Prerequisites

-The first step is we need to create a resource group.
-The resource group will be responsible to host the virtual network.
+The first step is to create a resource group.
+The resource group will be responsible for hosting the virtual network.

 Creating a resource group using PowerShell